Skip to content

 },

-Until an activation timestamp is confirmed, leave base: None and the chain arrays at ForkCondition::Never.
+While the activation timestamp is still unconfirmed, keep base: None and hold the chain arrays at ForkCondition::Never.

 The default_rollup_config() function activates every upgrade at genesis for dev use.
 Add the new upgrade: